VidalQuevedo/tweetstats/README.md

 ## Parameters

   -cm[--command]: The command you want tweetStats to execute.
+Available commands include:
+    - getDescriptives: Generate basic descriptives, such as TotalNumTweets, TotalNumberOfUsers, NumberOfTweetsPerUser, MostMentionedUsers, MostUsedHashtags, and MostLinkedToUrls
+    - getTotalNumberOfRTd
+    - getMostRepliedToUsers

+    More commands to come.

   -db[--database]: the name of the MongoDB database to use.